RumiCar-group/RumiCar/README.md

 >
 > Library source code (for reference): [RumiCar-group/RumiCar-lib](https://github.com/RumiCar-group/RumiCar-lib)
 >
-> The local copy under `ArduinoAndESP32/Libraries/` is scheduled for removal in the future.
+> The local copy that used to be under `ArduinoAndESP32/Libraries/` **has been removed**.
+Older materials may still say "select RumiCar.zip" — that procedure no longer works; please use the Library Manager above.

 **If you prefer English, please read** [**Readme English**](https://github.com/RumiCar-group/RumiCar/blob/master/Readme%20English.md).